 So I booked our flights in early April 2016 for September, and it was really worth while to redeem flights in this case.
 For more tips on how to make the most of your air miles, so check out this blog, he does a really detailed job of breaking down the mathematics of redeeming miles!

 The only downside to redeeming?
 We were limited to 5 nights because the flights on other days were not available for redemption.
 After 5 days we were reluctant to leave and still wanted to explore more.
 The kids kept asking when we’d be back in Japan again!

 In general we found Fukuoka to be a wonderful family holiday destination.
 It is a much smaller city, and according to Google maps, the airport is like 18 minute from the city centre.
 But taking a bus from the international to the domestic terminals will take 10 minutes.
 Go figure!

 Smaller also means there are fewer tourists and I feel gives a city a more authentic vibe.
 That in turn means that less people were able to speak English, but the Japanese are always so polite and usually friendly, and I was able to get by with my limited Japanese.
-I actually had a tough time researching on things to do in Fukuoka/Kyushu, especially things catered to kids, but a very useful blog is this one.
+I actually had a tough time researching on things to do in Fukuoka/Kyushu, especially things catered to kids.

 At most eating places within Fukuoka city, we found it relatively easy to get tables when we were early.